 No products in the cart.

 Absorption Panels: focused only on absorbing sound, as opposed to blocking it.
-Measured in NRC
+Measured in Noise Reduction Coefficient (NRC)

 Ambient Noise: background noise that naturally occurs in your home.
 This is the reason that actual results typically do not match laboratory results.
 Even if you can diminish outside noise from 60dB to 30dB, the fan whirring overhead will now be loud enough to hear and somewhat increase the new noise level.